 2. Army soldiers

-Second to Legos, these are our most used item.
+Second to Legos, these are our most used items.
 The kids, especially my boys love to use these to act out battles from history, like the Battle of Bull Run.
 It helps them better understand why battles were won, and why wars sometimes must be fought.
-A great hands on learning supply.
+A great hands-on learning supply.

 3. Blocks and building materials

 My kids remember lessons best when they can act it out.
 Yesterday we build the city of Jericho so they could act out the Israelites walking around it and the city being knocked down.
 They told me the whole story without me adding a thing.
 It was great to watch.
 The picture above is acting out the 12 spies story.